The Visa Policies

 Entry restrictions on foreign citizens

-Government authorities usually impose administrative entry restrictions on foreign citizens in three ways - countries whose nationals may enter without a visa, countries whose nationals may obtain a visa on arrival, and countries whose nationals require a visa in advance.
-Nationals who require a visa in advance are usually advised to obtain them at a diplomatic mission of their destination country.
-Several countries allow nationals of countries that require a visa to obtain them online.
+Government authorities usually impose administrative entry restrictions on foreign citizens in three broad ways: countries whose nationals may enter without a visa, countries whose nationals may obtain a visa on arrival, and countries whose nationals require a visa in advance.

 Foreign nationalities